Rep. Harold Dutton Jr. District 142 (D-Houston)

 Sources of Income

-He operates the Law Offices of Harold V. Dutton Jr. and Associates, which specializes in the areas of civil rights, employment discrimination and personal injury.
+He operates the Law Office of Harold V. Dutton Jr. and specializes in the areas of civil rights, employment discrimination and personal injury.

 Dutton, who practices family law, has filed dozens of bills related to child support.
 Among his proposals were bills that would have made it easier for the government to collect child support, some that would have limited the collection of child support from those who were wrongfully convicted, and others meant to ensure that child support orders from the court did not unfairly put a larger burden on either of the parents.
 It is not clear whether any of those measures would have specifically affected Dutton, who did not return multiple phone calls requesting comment.